lytves/fps-3d-game/README.md

 ### TODO:
-* do move the enemy with Impulse (equal the movement of the player)
+* do movenemnt of the enemy with Impulse (equal the movement of the player)
 * enemy start attack to player
 * death of the player